elsampsa/valkka-examples/docs/index.rst

 *Valkka is a python media streaming framework*

-You can use it to create video streaming and surveillance solutions purely in Python.
+Create video streaming and surveillance solutions purely in Python.
 No need to go C++ ever again.

 *Some highlights of Valkka*